AntonioTorres23/OpenGL_Notes/Overview on Shaders.md

 **Our Own Shader Class**

 Writing, compiling and managing shaders can be quite cumbersome.
-As a final touch on the shader subject w
+As a final touch on the shader subject we're going to make life easier by building a shader class that reads shaders from disk, compiles and links them, checks for errors and is easy to use.
+This also gives you a bit of an idea how we can encapsulate some of the knowledge we learned so far into useful abstract objects.

+We will create